kylegrover/rusty-bote/project.md

 ### Discord Integration
 - Utilizes Discord's slash commands API for command registration and handling
-- Leverages Discord's message components (buttons) for interactive voting
+- Leverages Discord's message components (buttons, select menus) for interactive voting
 - Uses embeds for visual presentation of polls and results
+- **Required Permissions**: `View Channel`, `Send Messages`, `Embed Links`, `Read Message History`, `Manage Messages` (for updating poll messages).
+These should be requested during the bot invite or configured in server settings.

 ## User Flow